hellybrine/honeygotchi/README.md

 ## License

-MIT License - See LICENSE file for details.
+MIT License - LICENSE file in the pipeline

 ---